mrbalihai/passbox/README.md

 Passbox - command line password manager utility

 ACTIONS
-   add-field     <entry name>      Update an existing entry to add additional fields to delete        <entry name>      Remove an entry from the password database get           <entry name>      Get a particular password entry by it's name generate                        Generate a new random password new                             Prompt to create a new passbox entry remove-field  <entry name>      Update an existing entry to remove additional fields search        <search pattern>  Search the password database for a particular string, returns the first match update        <entry name>      Update an existing entry in the password database
+   add-field     <entry name>               Update an existing entry to add additional fields to delete        <entry name>               Remove an entry from the password database get           <entry name>               Get a particular password entry by it's name generate                                 Generate a new random password new                                      Prompt to create a new passbox entry remove-field  <entry name> <field name>  Update an existing entry to remove additional fields search        <search pattern>           Search the password database for a particular string, returns the first match update        <entry name>               Update an existing entry in the password database
 ````

 The default location of the passbox file is '~/passbox.gpg' however this can be overridden using the PASSBOX_LOCATION env variable.
 So for example you could put this in your .bashrc: